nuagenetworks/vspkdoc/_sources/v6/nutestsuite.rst.txt

 - ``embedded_metadata``: Metadata objects associated with this entity.
 This will contain a list of Metadata objects if the API request is made using the special flag to enable the embedded Metadata feature.
 Only a maximum of Metadata objects is returned based on the value set in the system configuration.

+- ``underlay_test``: Flag to define if this Test Suite is the internal 'Underlay Tests' Test Suite

 - ``enterprise_id``: The ID of the Enterprise to which this Test Suite belongs to.

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level